Becoming a life sciences lawyer – the view from Goodwin

 CA: Does Goodwin have a particular specialty in any of these?

 Elizabeth Mulkey, associate: Absolutely.
 Goodwin’s life sciences team works cross-functionally to serve clients from early development of drugs, biologics, and medical devices through commercialization of approved products.
 As part of the life sciences regulatory team, I often work closely with colleagues on our corporate, healthcare regulatory, intellectual property, and privacy teams to help clients find creative solutions to issues that arise during product development.
-Goodwin’s comprehensive focus on the life sciences industry makes us uniquely suited to understanding the challenges our clients face.
+Goodwin’s comprehensive focus on the life sciences industry makes us uniquely suited to understanding the challenges our clients face throughout the life cycle of their regulated products.

 Amarilice Young, associate: Absolutely, as a “life cycle” firm, Goodwin is distinct in that it is able to expertly advise early-stage companies (sometimes it is just one scientist in a basement!) all the way to “it” players in the industry with thousands of employees and a multi-national presence.